Waltham St. Lawrence

 Olds Pubs & Publishers

-They also show burials of soldiers from both sides during the Civil War.
-Rumour says that when a house in the village was demolished in the nineteenth century, a Royalist in full armour was even discovered hidden within its walls!
-The village was certainly deeply divided at this time: Richard Neville, the Lord of the Manor was a Royalist while his own brother were staunch parliamentarian.
+The parish registers show burials of soldiers from both sides during the Civil War, for there was supposedly a skirmish of some kind at Beenham’s Heath.
+The village was certainly deeply divided at this time: Richard Neville, the lord of the manor, was a royalist while his own brother was a staunch parliamentarian.

 The Nevilles were descendants of the Barons Bergavenny and, through them, of the great Neville family of County Durham (and Bisham).
 They lived at Billingbear Park, just within the southern bounds of the parish, which Henry Neville built in 1567.
 His son and namesake was a famous Elizabethan diplomat who had a monopoly on manufacturing British cannon.
 Both father and son feature on the former’s fine kneeling-figured mural monument in the parish church, though their house is no more.